bdurushia/professional-readme-generator/README.md

  This application is covered under the MIT License.
 [Click here to read more.](https://choosealicense.com/licenses/mit/)

   ## Description
-  A node application that makes it fast and easy to build a professional README.md file.
+  A Node.js application that makes it fast and easy to build a professional README.md file.

   ## Table of Contents:
   - [Installation](#installation)